Authenticity

 Real badges look balanced before you zoom in

 The first difference is often overall balance.
 Real-looking badges tend to present better shape, cleaner felt, and less visual distortion in the first product photo.
+A genuine badge sits flat, has a clean rectangular outline with slightly rounded corners, and shows no curling, warping, or asymmetry when photographed straight on.

 Fake badges usually fail on lettering and thread control

 Poor thread tension, crowded lettering, inconsistent border width, and muddy stitching around the compass are the common fake-badge tells.
+On a genuine badge, the letters S-T-O-N-E I-S-L-A-N-D around the compass ring are evenly spaced, consistently sized, and rendered in a clean sans-serif typeface.
+Each letter should be individually legible at normal viewing distance without zooming in.

 Comparison only matters if it leads to the right replacement

 A legit check is only useful if it helps you choose the right replacement next.
 Use it with the size guide and the relevant product family so you are not comparing the wrong badge type.
+The goal is not to become a textile expert — it is to build enough confidence to place the order or walk away.

 Frequently asked questions